 In fact, in a conservative assessment, the average employee of a small to medium business uses $1000 in printer resources per year.
 Of course, there is a solution.

 To save money in the area of printing, businesses today are implementing printing management practices.
-These are internal rules Michell Consulting Group can set up to ensure printing is efficient.
+These are internal rules COMPANYNAME can set up to ensure printing is efficient.

 Intelligent Printer Selection – Prioritizes printing type by choosing the appropriate printer, print quality and other options based on preset preferences.
 This can even be set up to work from laptops and smartphones for remote location printing.